jjkcharles/jjkcharles.github.io/_posts/2025-03-10-dotnet-aspire.md

 method.
 But then, I realized that there is a Community built Java support via [CommunityToolkit.Aspire.Hosting.Java](https://www.nuget.org/packages/CommunityToolkit.Aspire.Hosting.Java/9.2.1).

-While I could have achieved similar outcome with AddExecutable, `AddSpringApp()` method from the above Nuget package does make things easier.
-I did something like below,
+While I could have achieved similar outcome with `AddExecutable()`, `AddSpringApp()` method from the above Nuget package makes things easier.
+Here's how I approached it:

 ```csharp
 var javaApi = builder.AddSpringApp("javaapi", "../Other Dependencies/sampleapi",